 Allow me to illustrate this with a biblical story:

 Mephibosheth, son of Jonathan and Saul’s grandchild, belonged to the royal family of Israel.
 He had a privilege other children did not.
 He was a prince of Israel.
 When he was eight years old, his grandfather and father died as the people of Israel were facing the Philistines.

-When the king died in those battles, the royal family had to run because the enemy army would go after all of the king’s descendants in order to kill them and eliminate the kingdom’s heir.
+When the king died in those battles, the royal family had to run because the enemy army would go after all the king’s descendants to kill them and eliminate the kingdom’s heir.